jlrickert/zet/docs/381/README.md

 # Releasing software with python

-This whay I define as a release
+This why I define as a release

 - An updated changed log with changes based on conventional commits
 - The version bumped to the semvar version where appropriate